210119-java-enterprise/EOD_p1/README.md

   * **admin-pw** the password for the admin user

 This .properties filepath needs to be passed when creating the Configuration object

-This project is stored in my local m2 folder, so if somehow you can add this as a dependency into your own project, I just have one question:

- * **HOW???**

 # Usage